 Rare, but sometimes Linux machine is on Active Directory environment.
 This exposes several security risks, so it is not recommended.

-Kerberos tickets are saved in /tmp
+Kerberos tickets are saved in /tmp as the ccache files.

-If we don’t know where Kerberos tickets are stored, we can check the environment variable KRB5CCNAME
+If we don’t know where Kerberos tickets are stored, we can check the environment variable KRB5CCNAME.

-Kerberos principals and encrypted keys are stored in keytab
+Kerberos principals and encrypted keys are stored in keytab files.

 Let’s identify if Linux machine is already on the domain.

-to join AD environment.
+Linux usually uses realm, sssd, or winbind to join AD environment.

 david@inlanefreight.htb@linux01:~$ realm list